hpbonfim/angular-sketch/README.md

 # angular-sketch
-Application build in Angular 7 and Firebase
+Example of an application build in Angular 7 and Firebase

 https://angular-sketch-007.firebaseapp.com/